 As mentioned in the Portland report, there is a precedent in pilot projects and programs for other modes (e.g. free-floating carsharing) to require location of a minimum number of vehicles within lower-income or otherwise transportation disadvantaged neighborhoods.
 The scooter pilot in Chicago adopted these principles to require the scooter companies to re-balance a percentage of their vehicles within two priority zones every morning.

 The study of the possible environmental benefits of electric scootersharing is in its early stages as well.
 Any mode that encourages an overall mode shift from single occupancy vehicle (SOV) car trips might contribute to environmental benefits.
-Portland in its 2018 study mentioned above, upon examination of their user surveys: suggest[ed] that e-scooters facilitate mode shift, most notably away from walking, single occupancy vehicles, and ride-hailing.
-Comparing these percentages to the total number of scooter miles traveled during the e-scooter pilot (801,887 miles), we estimate that e-scooters replaced approximately 301,856 vehicle miles that would have been traveled in single occupancy vehicles and other shared vehicle trips (PBOT, 27).
-While not a definitive conclusion, it should be noted that some walk trips were replaced.
+In its 2018 evaluation, Portland, OR found evidence that “suggest[ed] that e-scooters facilitate mode shift, most notably away from walking, single occupancy vehicles, and ride-hailing.
+Comparing these percentages to the total number of scooter miles traveled during the e-scooter pilot (801,887 miles), we estimate that e-scooters replaced approximately 301,856 vehicle miles that would have been traveled in single occupancy vehicles and other shared vehicle trips” (PBOT, 27).

 The shared electric scooter mode is relatively young, as of the writing of this Learning Module.
 It is not surprising, then, that public-private partnerships are relatively young.
 The pilot projects serve mostly a regulatory function.
 While the pilot programs might be technically framed as partnerships, in that that the public agencies are calling for proposals and offer some form of exclusive operation rights, they largely spring from regulation.